learning to build confidence in a hard season - youth coaching

 Do you have clear expectations to know what success looks like and what you are striving towards?
 Can you see and understand the path to success?
 Do you have the skills, or can you learn the skills needed to follow the path and meet the expectations?

 Is the culture you are playing within safe to make mistakes or are you ridiculed or punished when you trip up?
 Do you have supports available if you hit a wall, or are you left to struggle on your own?
-And finally, do you feel like your safety, acceptance, or belonging in the group is conditional on your success and failure doesn’t feel like an option?
+And finally, do you feel like your safety, acceptance, or belonging in the group is conditional on your success, and failure doesn’t feel like an option?
 Do you trust that you will belong, regardless of the outcome?

 Knowing what is happening in the system gives us data to take action to make changes and get the confidence flowing again.
 We may not have control over all inputs, but identifying which inputs we DO have control over and which we have influence on can have a significant impact on our confidence!